 Safety for a Bentley Bentayga

 Because it’s a low-volume manufacturer there are no independent safety ratings but a few things stand out.
 Fundamentally the Bentayga is a high-riding vehicle with good all-round visibility, and four-wheel drive to aid traction in slippery conditions.
 There are also plenty of front and side airbags to protect occupants, and that long bonnet to soak up impacts.
 However, many safety systems which are standard on cheaper cars are optional extras, as is often the way in the luxury sector.
-The City pack gives you side-parking with a pedestrian warning system, a surround camera, and emergency braking.
 If you opt for Touring, you get adaptive cruise control, lane-keep assist and a head-up display.
 There are fancy new headlights with three settings: Town, Country and Motorway, each of which actively adjusts the height, range and spread of the beam accordingly.
 It even means you can stay on full beam on country roads without blinding oncoming drivers.